material-components/material-components-web/packages/mdc-icon-button/README.md

 --- | --- | ---
 `MDCIconButtonToggle:change` | `{"detail": {"isOn": boolean}}` | Emits when the icon is toggled.

-## Usage within Web Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create an Icon Button Toggle for your framework.
-Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
-Please follow the instructions [here](../../docs/integrating-into-frameworks.md).

 ### `MDCIconButtonToggleAdapter`

 Method Signature | Description